 Right Mil Thickness For Your Crawlspace Vapor Barrier

+Fortunately, vented crawlspaces can be sealed with the proper installation of a vapor barrier.
 Vapor barrier thicknesses range from 6 mil to 20 mil, with 6 mil being the bare minimum and 20 mil being the most heavy duty and puncture-resistant.

 Why a Crawlspace Vapor Barrier?

-Crawlspace Vapor Barrier Material
+Crawlspace Vapor Barrier Materials

-Crawlspace Vapor Barrier Thickness
+Choosing a Crawlspace Vapor Barrier Thickness

-Choosing your Crawlspace Vapor Barrier
+Choosing a Crawlspace Vapor Barrier

 The thickness of poly you choose will mainly depend on two factors: